david4more/Finance/README.md

 Planned features:

-- Finish accounts implementation

-- Finish custom filters implementation
+- Categories/accounts/transactions editing
 - Display colors for categories, icons for accounts

 Possible improvements:

 - Remote database integration, accounts management
 - Mobile version

-To launch the project not in Qt Creator, add this to your configuration's
+To launch the project not in Qt Creator, add this to your configuration's\
 Environment variables:

 PATH=(path to Qt)\ Qt \ 6.10.1 \ *Your CPP compiler* \\ _64 \ bin;